VenkatPraneeth2022/Sewage-cleaning-robot/README.md

 Skill ed 2022

- A mobile robot, that can clean the sewage from underground pipelines using a cleaning mechanism Intro
+Intro

 Myself, Venkat Praneeth graduated from mechanical engineering field in 2018 at SUNY Farmingdale.
 Worked as a mechanical designer for one year during 2020 at a startup called Solinas Integrity where we create mobile robots for underground oil and gas pipeline inspections.